Submit Article

 What Were the Facts of This Case?

-1. Whether Techteryx's claims against TrueCoin in the Hong Kong action were prima facie in breach of the arbitration agreements between them in the SAA and MSA.
+• Whether Techteryx’s claims against TrueCoin in the Hong Kong action were prima facie in breach of arbitration agreements between them.
+This required an analysis of the scope of the SIAC arbitration clauses in the SAA and MSA and whether the JWI Notice had modified or superseded those clauses.

 How Did the Court Analyse the Issues?